virtix/one-click-hugo-cms/site/content/_index.md

   text: >-
     Are you fed up with the exhausting Red and Blue politics?
 Me, too!
 And I can do better!
 I'm starting a brand New Alternative American Government (NAAG) right here, right now.
 All I need is a nap.
 After that, a cup of coffee.
-And then after a quick pit-stop, and getting my car fixed, I'm ready change the world!
+And then when I get my car fixed, I'll be ready change the world!
 But I need your help, so, read on.
 intro:
   heading: What does this new world look like?
   text: '... '